Quotes & anectdotes from the wise, the foolish, the courageous & the drunk

 In this book, Berkeley's views were represented by Philonous, while Hylas embodies the Irish thinker's opponents, in particular John Locke.

-Others indeed may talk, and write, and fight about liberty, and make an outward pretence to it but the free-thinker alone is truly free. alone
+Others indeed may talk, and write, and fight about liberty, and make an outward pretence to it but the free-thinker alone is truly free. being alone

 That neither our thoughts, nor passions, nor ideas formed by the imagination, exist without the mind, is what every body will allow. imagination